-Similar to the points made earlier, it could be that U. parvum is only a surrogate marker for other bacterial infections that may cause urethritis in men.
+Similar to the earlier points, it could be that U. parvum is only a surrogate marker for other bacterial infections that may cause urethritis in men.

 And even more puzzling, in up to 35% of the cases, none of the known viral or bacterial causes are found.

 Since it is still, for the most part, unclear when Mycoplasma species are responsible for UTI-like symptoms, some raise the question if treatment and even testing are necessary.